 Lavenders that bloom early tend to bloom in the Spring season.
 The majority of early blooming lavender are either English or French lavender variants.

+a.
 Lavandula stoechas ‘Kew Red’

 Flower heads of this lavender variant are plump and feature a crimson-pink color that is both deep and bright.
 The bracts are pale pink that converts to white when mature.
 Gardens will benefit from this very aromatic flower and its silver foliage.